vsrinivas/fuchsia/the-book/libc.md

 #### fork and exec

 Zircon does not have fork or exec.
-Instead, process creation is provided by [launchpad](launchpad.md).
+Instead, process creation is provided by [fdio](fdio.md).
 While Zircon has Process and Thread objects, these are pretty raw and know nothing about ELF.
-Launchpad knows how to turn an ELF and some initial state into a running process.
+The `fdio_spawn` function family knows how to turn an ELF and some initial state into a running process.

 [zircon-concepts-message-passing]: https://fuchsia.googlesource.com/zircon/+/master/docs/concepts.md#message-passing-sockets-and-channels